 Short Story: A Cup of Coffee With a Demon

-This story explores these topics.
-The story below is a work of fiction and does not represent any real or imagined people or places.
+We are constantly considering right and wrong.
+We want to remain spiritually aware while seeking answers.
+Love is our staunch ally, potent and subtle, and I explore these topics below in this tale.
+The story is fiction and does not represent any real or imagined people or places.
 Enjoy: “Short Story: A cup of Coffee with a Demon.”

 Short Story: A Cup of Coffee with a Demon